Had a drop in sales on Amazon or want your products to show up on page 1 of Amazon search results?

 To be sure your product is indexed in Amazon search, make sure that your most important search terms are in the title, and bullet points.

 Amazon Enhanced Brand Content can be turned off, if after testing, you find it hurts your sales.
+Amazon is also now calling EBC, A+ content.

 6. Don’t Forget Amazon’s Back-end Search Terms Fields!